RobTillaart/HX711_MP/README.md

 Although the library is derived from the HX711 library they are not compatible.
 Almost is the right word here.

-Due to the different way of calibration the default **tare()** function is not supported.
+Due to the different way of calibration the default **tare()** function is not supported any more.
-This function used to calculate the offset in the raw data to get the zero value.
+This function used to calculate the offset in the raw data to get the zero point.
 As in the multi point calibration there are up to 10 points that can indicate the zero point the whole concept of offset and scale has "left the building".

-In practice the return value of **get_value()**, **read()** functions et al differs from the HX711 library (zero / tare offset is missing).
+In practice the return value of **get_value()**, **read()** functions et al differs that original raw-zero offset from the HX711 library.
-This means they are not 1 to 1 interchangeable, even a HX711_MP with only two points will behave slightly differently.
+This means the libraries are not 1 to 1 interchangeable, even a HX711_MP with only two points will behave slightly differently on this point.
 This is even more true as the zero point does not need to be the lowest possible value.
 Due to the support of non linear negative weights / forces the zero point can be at any point in the array.

 The performance is not tested yet, expect a slightly slower **get_units()** as there is more math involved for converting raw data to weights.

 ## Interface